 What kind of community do you want to live in?

-The hundreds of people who responded in 2017 told us they continue to value literacy and education; diversity, inclusion, and equity; and health, safety, and affordability.
+The hundreds of Oak Parkers who responded to this question in 2017 told us they continue to value literacy and education; diversity, inclusion, and equity; and health, safety, and affordability.
 But they also revealed an increased anxiety, as well as a desire to act with greater speed and a determination to make greater progress.

 People commented on an increasing concern around the rising cost of living, rising taxes, threats to safety and property, and a lack of awareness—about what is happening in and around the community—and a perceived lack of people actively working together to achieve progress.
 Barriers mentioned included a coarsening of culture and a lack of empathy.